-- senatorial – internal provinces, united with Rome (Asia, Africa, Illylia, Macedonia).
+- senatorial – internal provinces, united with Rome (Asia, Africa, Illyria, Macedonia).
 The army was not stationed in them (only one legion in Africa), they were managed by proconsul and propraetors.

-- imperial – recently acquired (under Octavian’s supervison) requiring a permanent army.
+- imperial – recently acquired (under Octavian’s supervision) requiring a permanent army.
 They were managed by legates and procuratores.

 The same year, Octavian officially gave the Senate back democratic power, which of course rested in his hands.
 Augustus received the right to wear a corona civica, which could be only on the heads of the victorious generals during the triumph.
 He already had full power and the year 27 is considered to be the end of the republic.